Problem Package Format

 Invalid Test Cases

-The data directory may contain directories of test cases that must be rejected by validation.
+The data directory may contain directories with test cases that must be rejected by validation.
 Their goal is to ensure the integrity and quality of the test data and validation programs.

 Invalid Input